Click here to schedule now.

 View All Event Categories

-Teams can register for the race online at www.especiallyforyourace.org through Wednesday, Sept.
-9. Individuals can register online through Tuesday, Sept.
-29, and in person up until 7:30 a.m. on race day.
+Teams may register online through Sunday, Sept.
+10. Individuals may register online up until 7:30 a.m. on race day.
 Early registration is encouraged.

-The EFY Race offers a 5K run, 5K walk or a family fun walk covering new course routes this year.
+The EFY Race offers a 5K run, 5K walk or a family fun walk covering a course route similar to last year.
 The race starts at 8 a.m. just outside the Hall-Perrine Cancer Center on the Mercy Medical Center campus at 701 10th St. SE, finishing in the historic NewBo district on Cedar Rapids’ southeast side.
+Live music, a pancake breakfast and children’s activities will take place at the finish line.

 Race organizers expect approximately 16,000 registrations this year.
-Last year, 14,471 people took part to support the EFY fund, which is used locally and provides financial assistance for breast care services such as mammograms, ultrasounds, biopsies, Molecular Breast Imaging (MBI) and other support services for individuals in need.
-From 2008 to 2014, EFY has helped 2,956 people in need, right here in our community, with access to 5,546 services.
+Last year, 15,558 people participated and supported the EFY fund, which is used locally to provide financial assistance for breast-care services such as mammograms, ultrasounds, biopsies, digital breast tomosynthesis and Molecular Breast Imaging (MBI) for individuals in need.
+Financial assistance for services related to gynecological cancer screenings and testing are now included as well.
+Since 2008, EFY has helped more than 5,000 people in need, right here in our community, access more than 10,000 breast-care services.

 The race and the fund are dedicated to the memory of Sandy Knight, a Whittier resident and General Mills employee who died of breast cancer in July 1991.
 She helped organize Mercy’s Especially For You After Breast Cancer Support Group.
 Her dream was to establish a race to raise funds for breast cancer awareness and education.